Shubham-Kashyap/NODE-STARTER-TEMPLATE/README.md

 # NODE STARTER TEMPLATE
 NODE-STARTER-TEMPLATE is backend application setup built on node js express framework.
-Hi, my name is **shubham kashyap** , I have created this project to setup and create the backend of MERN application in Node js along with reusable files and folder structure.But later on i thought it would be great if it works with react js so added react js.
+Hi, my name is **shubham kashyap** , I have created this project to setup and create the backend of MERN application.
+This application will help other developers to setup backend part of any applciation faster in MVC environment.

 `Important Info : `
 - MAIL_FROM and MAIL_USER should be the same for successfull mail delivery `confirms the authenticated email address is the one that application users recieves email from`.
--
+- I have use express validator for validation purpose and facing a few problems with it.
+All rules are working fine but you are free to use any other validator packages whichever you may like

 # prerequisites